-The mouth of the cave faces 25° east of south (Plate 40).
-In front of the cave is a platform on which the sun plays most of the day, although it enters the cave proper only during the winter and then only until early afternoon (Plate 41).
-The platform appeared to be composed primarily of fire rock and ash with occasional pieces of wood and fiber (although the test as we dug was very limited).
-A large pothunter's hole had been dug along the west wall near the front of the cave; it was about 1.25 m deep without reaching the bottom of the cultural deposits (Figure 3-4).
+The mouth of the cave faces 25° east of south (Fig. 3-11).
+In front of Frightful Cave is a platform on which the sun plays most of the day, although it enters the cave proper only during the winter and then only until early afternoon (Fig. 3-12).
+The platform appeared to be composed primarily of fire rock and ash with occasional pieces of wood and fiber (although the test that we dug was very limited).
+A large pothunter's hole had been dug along the west wall near the front of the cave (Fig. 3-13); it was about 1.25 m deep and did not reach the bottom of the cultural deposits.
 On the spoil pile beside the hole were approximately 15 sandals, fragments of plaited matting, coiled basketry, and fiber quids, the remnants from "chews" of some succulent such as agave or sotol.
 This evidence was most encouraging, as were the many pictographs on the walls.
 The surface of the deposits was covered, except at the very front of the cave and in a few places where recent fires had burned it away, by a capping of pulverized and firmly consolidated goat manure some 8 to 10 cm thick.
 This was another plus for the site as it provided splendid protection against scuffing and other disturbances of the cultural deposits beneath.
 The platform at the front of the site extended about 2 m south of (i.e., beyond) the drip line.
-Back of that line, toward the rear of the cave, were 39.15 m of cultural deposits, from 1 to 10 m wide and from 1.5 to 2.5 m deep (Figure 3-5).
+Back of that line, toward the rear of the cave, were 39.15 m of cultural deposits, from 1 to 10 m wide and from 1.5 to 2.5 m deep (Fig. 3-14).